 It lists the best handmade goods shops in Tokyo, as well as craft workshops in Japan you can do to make your very own souvenirs to take home.

-Where to buy Kokeshi in Tokyo?
+No.1: Where to buy Kokeshi in Tokyo?

 Roam the Gnome headquarters is proof of our devotion to Kokeshi dolls.
 We buy at least one more Kokeshi doll each trip.